Lead Opinion

 On these bases, we reject the defendants’ contention that federal courts do not have jurisdiction over CWA cases that are brought pursuant to state-issued NPDES permits, and hold that there is federal subject-matter jurisdiction over such cases.

 The defendants also argue that federal courts lack jurisdiction over citizen suits alleging a violation of a state law that has become effective due to EPA approval under the RCRA.
 We need not decide this issue because we already have concluded that we have jurisdiction of this case due to the plaintiffs’ CWA claims.
 As a result, we have supplemental jurisdiction over the plaintiffs’ RCRA claims.
-See
+See 28 U.S.C. § 1367 (conferring jurisdiction over claims related to a claim over which we have jurisdiction).

 IV.
 Clean Water Act Claims

-The defendants contend that the Parkers failed to prove any violation of the CWA.
+The defendants contend that the Par-kers failed to prove any violation of the CWA.
 Specifically, the defendants argue that the evidence does not establish a discharge of pollutants into waters of the United States without a permit.

 The defendants’ second contention is that there was no evidence the defendants made any discharge into “navigable waters,” which are defined as “waters of the United States.”
+33 U.S.C. § 1362(7).
+The term “navigable” has little importance, and “navigable waters” includes tributaries of waters that can be navigated.
+United States v.
+Eidson,

 Next, the defendants argue that the plaintiffs failed to prove there was any ongoing violation.
 Citizens can only bring a citizen suit under the CWA for ongoing or continuous violations, not for those that are wholly in the past.
-Gwaltney, 484 U.S. at 56-63.
-The defendants contend that they obtained a permit
+Gwaltney,

 To find the defendants liable under the CWA, the jury must have found that there was a continuing violation.
-We review a jury‘s verdict to determine whether reasonable and impartial minds could reach the conclusion the jury expressed in its verdict.
+We review a jury’s verdict to determine whether reasonable and impartial minds could reach the conclusion the jury expressed in its verdict.
 Liberty Mut.
 Ins.
 Co. v.
-Falgoust, 386 F.2d 248, 253 (5th Cir.1967).18 The verdict must stand unless “there is no substantial evidence to support it.”
-Id.
-We consider the evidence in the light most favorable to the appellees and deduce all inferences in their favor.
-Id.
-We do not weigh conflicting evidence “where there is a reasonable basis in the record for the jury‘s verdict.”
-Id.
+Falgoust,

 Amongst other requirements, the GAR 000000 requires a permittee to identify all potential sources of pollution, describe practices designed to reduce or eliminate pollution from storm water, and ensure the implementation of these practices.
 At trial, Jason Maddox testified that SMP had not “done any storm water monitoring.”
 In addition, Jason testified that he would be in charge of implementing whatever storm water plan is devised.
-Finally, the plaintiffs’ expert, Charles MacPherson, the executive vice president of Peachtree Environmental, testified that his company‘s examination of the SMP facility revealed that SMP had no controls for any surface water.
+Finally, the plaintiffs’ expert, Charles MacPherson, the executive vice president of Peachtree Environmental, testified that his company’s examination of the SMP facility revealed that SMP had no controls for any surface water.
 Taken in the light most favorable to the plaintiffs, this testimony establishes that SMP had not identified potential sources of pollution or designed a plan to reduce pollution.
-Thus, we hold that there was substantial evidence for the jury to conclude that there was an ongoing violation of permit conditions at the time of the trial.19
+Thus, we hold that there was substantial evidence for the jury to conclude that there was an ongoing violation of permit conditions at the time of the trial.

 For the above reasons, we hold that the plaintiffs adequately proved that the defendants violated the CWA and that the violation was ongoing at the time of trial.